What are the minimum requirements to become a blood donor?

 - Anyone who has taken Tegison for psoriasis

-- Anyone who has risk factors for Creutzfeldt-Jakob disease (CJD) or who has a blood relative with CJD
+- Anyone who has risk factors for Creutzfeldt-Jakob disease (CJD) as defined in the FDA’s

 - Anyone who has risk factors for vCJD, including: